menu title

 MWAETC EHE Priorities

-• Increasing King County workforce capacity to effectively engage populations that are suffering the greatest disparities in accessing HIV preventive and diagnostic
+• Increasing King County workforce capacity to effectively engage populations that are experiencing the greatest challenges accessing HIV preventative and diagnostic care.

-• Addressing underlying social determinants of health, cultural factors, and comorbidities that contribute HIV prevention and suppression disparities
+• Addressing underlying factors, such as comorbidities, that contribute to differential HIV prevention and suppression outcomes

 • Assuring that experienced HIV care providers in the county have access to cutting edge information on evolving HIV treatment and prevention modalities (e.g. long acting ARVs, new medication classes), up-to-date federal guidelines, and technical assistance for implementing integrated models of care.